OpenVSP/OpenVSP/README.md

    - [GLEW](http://glew.sourceforge.net) - OpenGL Extension Wrangler Library.
 This
    library is used to access any modern OpenGL features.
 GRAPHICS_ONLY

+   - [libIGES](http://github.com/cbernardo/libIGES) - Library for working with
+   IGES files.
+This is a very new library and is not likely to be packaged on any system.

 ##### Bundled with OpenVSP.

    - [STEPcode](http://stepcode.org) - Library for working with STEP standard